LinuxOperator/ESP32-WiFi-Clock/README.md

 ## First Boot

+Configure WiFi:
-If WiFi is not configured, the clock creates an access point named `Clock Setup`.
+- If WiFi is not configured, the clock creates a wifi access point named `Clock Setup`.

-Join that network from a phone or computer. iOS should open the captive portal automatically.
-If it does not, open `http://192.168.4.1`.
+- Join that network from a phone or computer (it should open the captive portal automatically.
+If it does not, open `http://192.168.4.1`).

-Once the clock joins your WiFi, browse to:
+Once the clock joins your WiFi, you can access the UI by browsing to:

 ```text
 http://clock.local
 ```

-## Flash A Prebuilt Binary
+## Flash Prebuilt Binary

 Install esptool if you do not already have it: